swine entering Wisconsin from a farm or home must have the following:

 If the animals are more than 80 pounds, each animal must have official individual ID as noted above

-Testing for Porcine Reproductive and Respiratory Virus (PRRS) and Swine Enteric Coronavirus Disease (SECD) as follows:
+Testing for Porcine Reproductive and Respiratory Syndrome (PRRS) and Porcine Epidemic Diarrhea Virus (PEDv) as follows:

 Negative tests of herd of origin within 90 days prior to import – no import permit required.
-For both PRRS and SECD, include the test type, date and results on CVI.
+For both PRRS and PEDv, include the test type, date and results on CVI.

-Statement on the CVI that there are no clinical signs of PRRS and SECD at the time of inspection.
+Statement on the CVI that there are no clinical signs of PRRS and PEDv at the time of inspection.

-Import permit required for swine that originate from a herd that tested positive for PRRS or SECD or that was not tested within 90 days prior to import.
+Import permit required for swine that originate from a herd that tested positive for PRRS or PEDv or that was not tested within 90 days prior to import.

 Blank herd plan